 On 3 September 2011, a tripartite agreement for suspension of operations (SoO) was signed between the Central Government, Assam Government and the ULFA in New Delhi.
 On 25 October 2011, the first formal round of political dialogue between ULFA and the Government took place in New Delhi.
 The talks were held on the basis of the charter of demands submitted by the outfit.

 The State government, in order to facilitate the peace talks with ULFA, had stopped objecting the bail pleas of the jailed ULFA leaders.
-This has paved the way for their release and now all the top leaders of the ULFA are out of the jail.
+This has paved the way for their release and by January 2011 all the eight jailed top leaders of the ULFA central committe were out of the jail.
 This include, chairman Arabinda Rajkhowa, vice-chairman Pradip Gogoi, publicity chief Mithinga Daimary, deputy commander-in-chief Raju Baruah, finance secretary Chitraban Hazarika, foreign secretary Sasadhar Choudhury, cultural secretary Pranati Deka, and political ideologue Bhimkanta Buragohain (granted bail on December 2010, died on December 2011).
 There are also chances of ULFA general secretary Anup Chetia being extradited to India from Bangladesh to help him take part in the proposed peace talks.